JacobRPrice/JacobRPrice.github.io/pages/brewing_ESB.md

 ### Coldbreak
 * remove from heat, shut down burner
 * add: Fuggle hops, 1 tsp Irish Moss (optional)
 * move pot to ice bath (sink), add ice, water to bath.
-Do not add ice directly to the wort **Do you want contaminated beer, because that's how you get contaminated beer!**
+Do not add ice directly to the wort. **Do you want contaminated beer, because that's how you get contaminated beer!**
 * stir pot  to encourage sedimentation towards middle of pot
 * rapidly chill to room temp.